MaxLap/activerecord_where_assoc/ALTERNATIVES_PROBLEMS.md

 * `#where_exists` is shorter than `#where_assoc_exists`, but it is also less obvious about what it does.
   In any case, it is trivial to alias one name to the other one.

-* where_exists supports Rails 4.2 and up, while where_assoc supports Rails 4.1 and up.
+* where_exists supports Rails 4.2 and up, while activerecord_where_assoc supports Rails 4.1 and up.